privacy-scaling-explorations/zkevm-specs/specs/copy-proof.md

 The constraints are divided into four groups.

-First, the circuit adds common constraints that applied to every rows in the circuit:
+First, the circuit adds common constraints that applied to every row in the circuit:

 - Boolean check for `is_first`, and `is_last`.
 - Check `is_first == 0` when `q_step == 0`.